A Collection of Choise Receipts : manuscript, circa 1680-1700

 DescriptionThis late seventeenth century English manuscript is divided into two parts: "A Collection of Choise Receipts" and "A Book of Physical Receipts."
 Both parts include an index at the end.
 The book is exceedingly grand.
 It is written in a beautiful hand, possibly that of a professional scribe, in a leather-bound folio volume with an engraved brass clasp.
-A second identical copy of this manuscript is said to be held by the Wellcome Library, in London.

 The first section contains approximately 390 recipes on 254 numbered pages.
 Somewhat surprising for such a lavishly produced volume, this section appears to have been copied directly from a household recipe book, for the recipes are not organized with respect to type.
 They include, for example, three attempts at the same cake.
 The first two of these attempts, on pages 167 and 175, were evidently judged unsatisfactory but the third, on page 187, a happy success, for the third recipe concludes with the triumphant line, penned in large bold characters: "The receipt is approved of."
 About half of the recipes in this section of the manuscript are culinary; the remainder concern medicines, perfumes, cosmetics, sweet bags, and household supplies.
 Approximately 131 of the culinary recipes concern articles for sweets banquets, particularly fruit preserving (39 recipes); wines, liqueurs, and non-medicinal waters and syrups (40 recipes); and cakes and biskets (24 recipes).
 Recipes for the principal courses of the meal number fifty-four, the largest categories being puddings (10 recipes) and meat, poultry, or fish preparations (16 recipes, including sauces).
 Recipes for mead, metheglin, ale, beer, and other drinks comprise another 19 recipes.